frederic-perez/AmE-dictionary/data/idioms.md

 __no-holds-barred__ :two::hammer: _No-holds-barred debates._ _We had a no-holds-barred relationship._
 __no-no__
 __nod off__ :dart:
+__non-starter__ __1__ An issue, topic, or person that makes no progress or shows little evidence of future success. _I know you worked really hard on that proposal, but it’s a non-starter—the committee refuses to even consider it._ _You want to be a doctor?
+Boy, that’s a non-starter—you can’t even handle the sight of blood!_
+__north of (some number)__ Beyond some number; exceeding some number. _Does Joel really make north of $80,000 a year?
+Dang, I’m in the wrong business._
 __nose into (something)__ To investigate something; to try to find information about something, especially private, secret, or sensitive matters. _The last thing we need right now are tax auditors nosing into our accounts._
+__nose to the grindstone__ :dart: A phrase said of one who is working hard or diligently on something.
+Sometimes used as an imperative. _We need to finish this project tonight!
+Nose to the grindstone, people!_
 __nosh__
 __not (one’s) first rodeo__ :three: One is experienced with a certain situation, especially in relation to potential pitfalls or deceitful practices by others. _Don’t think I’ll fall for that old trick.
 This isn’t my first rodeo, you know._
 __not a big deal__ It is often used to indicate that a problem or situation is minor and does not require excessive concern or attention.
 The phrase can also be used to minimize the impact of a negative event or to reassure someone that everything is fine.
 It can also be used to express nonchalance or indifference to a situation or event.